skyplane-project/skyplane/README.md

 # Getting started

 ## Installation
-We recommend installation from PyPi: `pip install skyplane`
+We recommend installation from PyPi: `pip install skyplane[aws]` To install support for all clouds, run: `pip install skyplane[aws,azure,gcp]`

-*Installation on M1 Mac*: If you are using an M1 Mac with the arm64 architecture, you will need to install Skyplane as follows
+*GCP support on the M1 Mac*: If you are using an M1 Mac with the arm64 architecture and want to install GCP support for Skyplane, you will need to install as follows
-`GRPC_PYTHON_BUILD_SYSTEM_OPENSSL=1 GRPC_PYTHON_BUILD_SYSTEM_ZLIB=1 pip install skyplane`
+`GRPC_PYTHON_BUILD_SYSTEM_OPENSSL=1 GRPC_PYTHON_BUILD_SYSTEM_ZLIB=1 pip install skyplane[aws,gcp]`

 ## Authenticating with cloud providers